* Republican in Poland on final leg of foreign tour

 “Governor Romney do you have a statement for the Palestinians?” shouted another.

-Romney ignored the questions and strode back to his motorcade vehicle as an aide admonished members of the press.
+Ignoring the questions, Romney strode back to his motorcade vehicle as an aide admonished members of the press.
 “Shove it,” the aide, Rick Gorka, told reporters.